-Chief Altman reported there were 53 EMS and 20 Fire incidents since the last meeting.
-Four Fire Safety inspections were conducted.
+Chief Altman reported there were 26 EMS (2 in Bath Township) and 10 Fire incidents (1 in Bath Township) since the last meeting.
+Three fire safety inspections were conducted with two permits issued.

 FISCAL OFFICER’S REPORT

-A MOTION by Mr. Hollister and SECONDED by Mr. Crockett was made to adopt RESOLUTION 2019-38: Amendment of a Permanent Appropriation.
+A MOTION by Mr. Hollister and SECONDED by Mr. Mucher was made to adopt RESOLUTION 2020-52: Amendment of Permanent Appropriations.
 MOTION CARRIED unanimously.

 ZONING INSPECTOR’S REPORT